-19. The most recent HealthStats NSW data available at the time of the Authority's decision indicates that Fairfield LGA recorded slightly higher level of alcohol-attributable deaths for the period 2018/2019, and a lower than average level of alcohol-attributable hospitalisations for the period 2018-2020.
+19. The most recent HealthStats NSW data available at the time of the Authority's decision indicates that the City of Wollongong recorded a higher than average level of alcoholattributable deaths for the period 2018/2019 - 2019/2020, and a lower than average level of alcohol-attributable hospitalisations for the period 2018/2019 - 2019/2020.